cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 #### GeoServer Options

-For vector data you can add a `geoServerSettings` node within the relevant data subset in the configuration json.
+For raster data you can add a `geoServerSettings` node within the relevant data subset in the configuration json.
 Within that the following nodes can be added.
 - `"layerSettings"`
   - `"defaultStyle"`: name of style within GeoServer that will be the style if of this layer if no other style is specified.